Black Triangle Scheme

 Adverse event reporting helps us to build the full picture regarding new medicines

-The Black Triangle Scheme provides a simple means for practitioners and patients to identify certain types of new prescription medicines, and to encourage the reporting of adverse events associated with their use.
+The Black Triangle Scheme provides a simple means for practitioners and patients to identify certain types of new prescription medicines, including those being used in new ways and to encourage the reporting of adverse events associated with their use.

 Clinical trials generally have strict inclusion criteria and relatively limited numbers of participants.
-This means it is common for new adverse events to be identified after new medicines are used more broadly in the population.
+This means it is common for new adverse events to be identified after new medicines are used more broadly in the population, or when existing medicines are used in a significantly different way.
 For example, some adverse events may be so rare that it takes thousands of people using the medicine for a long period before they can be identified.
 Many adverse events are minor, but some can be serious and even life-threatening.

 Both health professionals and consumers are encouraged to report

-The intent of the Black Triangle Scheme is to provide a simple means for practitioners and patients to identify certain types of new prescription medicines, and to encourage the reporting of adverse events associated with their use.
+The intent of the Black Triangle Scheme is to provide a simple means for practitioners and patients to identify certain types of new prescription medicines, or those being used in significantly different ways.
+The scheme encourages the reporting of adverse events associated with the use of these types of medicines.
 A similar Black Triangle Scheme currently operates throughout the member states of the European Union, including the UK.

 The black triangle symbol, and accompanying text, will appear on Product Information (PI) and Consumer Medicines Information (CMI) of products included in the scheme.
 This will encourage both health professionals and consumers to report suspected adverse events.
 The black triangle will also appear in TGA-related material, such as Australian Public Assessment Reports for prescription medicines (AusPARs).
-Future work will be conducted to include the black triangle in other sources of medicine information.
+Work is underway to include the black triangle in other sources of medicine information.

 The Black Triangle does not denote that there are known safety problems, just that the TGA is encouraging adverse event reporting to help us build up the full picture of a medicine's safety profile.